zaphB/freecad.optics_design_workbench/README.md

 # Optics Design Workbench

-This workbench was inspired by the (OpticsWorkbench)[https://github.com/chbergmann/OpticsWorkbench] by Christian Bergmann.
+This workbench was inspired by the [OpticsWorkbench](https://github.com/chbergmann/OpticsWorkbench).

 ## Installation

+To use the workbench as a python module run: `pip3 install freecad.optics_design_workbench`.
 Because running `import freecad.something` causes a Segfault in many python interpreters, the workbench installs both the `freecad.optics_design_workbench` module and an identical `freecad_.optics_design_workbench` module.
 The latter can always be safely imported to use the parts of the module that are not related to FreeCAD.

+To make the workbench available in FreeCAD use the workbench

 ## Parallel computing